 The African Lion is a majestic, powerful, and beautiful creature that is symbolic in many ways for a lot of people.
-This animals has been a fascination of mine for a long time and has become one of my favorite subjects to draw.
+Lions have been a fascination of mine for a long time and have become one of my favorite subjects to draw.
 They are amazing creatures and really need our support and help to flourish.
 Please continue reading to learn more about their habits, what is threatening them, and WHAT YOU CAN DO to make a difference!

 African Lion (Panthera leo)

 The African Lion is listed as 'Vulnerable' by the IUCN.
-The lion population has been reduced by half in last 60 years - only 21,000 remain in the wild today.
+The lion population has been reduced by half in the last 60 years - there are 23,000 to 39,000 remain in the wild today.
 Their range is now the south Sahara desert and southern + eastern Africa.

 The lion is the only social member of the cat family and lives in 'prides' of about 15 individuals.
 Related females and their children make up a majority of the pride.
 A single male or 2-3 males will join a pride for an indefinite period - usually 3 years or until another male or group of males takes over.
 When resting, the pride is affectionate toward one another with a lot of head rubbing, licking, and purring.